The black death of the twenty first century

 This is what the pickandeat.shop website is all about.
 It is system of forming a community where people can buy healthy food grown in nutrient rich biologically active soil directly from regenerative growers.

 So please register

-So if you want to buy healthy food your first step is to register, when you register you can also list the types of food you want to buy from a regenerative farmer.
+So if you want to buy healthy food your first step is to register at Facebook biofoodie of contact me at [email protected]

 We can make this happen – it just needs you to kick the ball and get it rolling.

 Colin Austin You can contact me at [email protected]